 The 2012 NFL Preseason Football Schedule was released last week and kicks off with Arizona vs. New Orleans in the Hall of Fame Game in Canton, Ohio on Sunday, Aug.
 5 (8 p.m.
 ET; NFL Network).

 Eleven other preseason games have already been scheduled for national television broadcasts, including Green Bay at San Diego, Philadelphia at New England and Chicago at N.Y.
 Giants.
 Read Full Story »

 Several 2012 Spring college football games will be televised or streamed online this year.
 ESPN has already posted a few games that will be broadcast on ESPN3.com, while other games have been announced for CSS, CST, Longhorn Network and Sun Sports.

 Listed below is the 2012 Spring football game TV schedule with date, time and network information.
 Spring games are also listed on each 2012 college football schedule.
 Additional games will be added to this list as they are announced.
 Read Full Story »

 Normally, we just cover football and football schedules.
 But it is March, and it is the NCAA Basketball Tournament.
 Below is a link to a printable bracket and the TV schedule.

-The “First Four” began on Tuesday, with Clemson, UNC-Asheville, UTSA and VCU all advancing.
-March Madness 2nd round action kicks off today with 32 teams in action.
+The “First Four” begins on Tuesday with four contests: Mississippi Valley State vs. Western Kentucky, BYU vs. Iona, Lamar vs. Vermont and California vs. USF.
+March Madness 2nd round action kicks off on Thursday with 32 teams in action.
 Read Full Story »